mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 Probably all the libraries in the wild model the [@SI], and many of them provide support for additional units belonging to various other systems (e.g. imperial).

-## Systems of Units are based on Systems of Quantities
+## Systems of units are based on systems of quantities

 Systems of quantities specify a set of quantities and equations relating to those quantities.
 Those equations do not take any unit or a numerical representation into account at all.
 In order